 The minimum number of credits required for advancement to each class is as follows: sophomore: 24; junior: 56; senior: 88.
 The minimum number of credits required for graduation is 128.

-Any degree-seeking undergraduate student who has been in residence for two semesters, and who has a complete and satisfactory record from the preceding semester, is eligible for a leave of absence.
+Any degree-seeking undergraduate is eligible for a leave of absence.
 A leave of absence is granted for one or two semesters and may be extended once only.
-Normally, leaves are arranged in advance through the Office of Academic Services.
+Normally, leaves are arranged in advance through the office of Academic Services.

 Students are required to submit a written petition to the Executive Council of the Committee on Academic Standing (through the Office of Academic Services) requesting to return.
 Requests must be submitted at least 30 days prior to the first day of instruction of the term in which they wish to register.